-English Language is a two year linear course that explores topics associated with English Language such as how we acquire it from birth, how it varies in different regions and how English is structured.
-If you are interested in why people talk and write like they do, or are curious about the social and historical contexts in which texts are produced, you should really enjoy studying English Language.
+The course covers topics such as how we acquire it from birth, how it varies according to factors like accent, gender, ethnicity and how and why English has become a global language.
+If you are interested in why people talk and write like they do, or are curious about the social and historical contexts in which texts are produced, you will really enjoy studying English Language.